AndersBNielsen/65uino/docs/getting-started/README.md

 I recommend you use sockets for the ICs, you'll need: 1 x 40-pin socket, 2 x 28-pin sockets.
 And the Pin Headers:

-- 2 x PinHeader Female Socket 2.54mm / 8 pins
+- 1 x PinHeader Female Socket 2.54mm / 4 pins
 - 1 x PinHeader Female Socket 2.54mm / 6 pins
-- 1 x PinHeader Female Socket 2.54mm / 10 pins
+- 2 x PinHeader Female Socket 2.54mm / 8 pins
 - 1 x PinHeader Female Socket 2.54mm / 10 pins

 If you did not to get the populated board, the full [BOM is in the repo](https://github.com/AndersBNielsen/65uino/blob/main/hardware/65uino-bom.csv)